 What is Vacuum Sealing and what will you need?

 Vacuum sealing is the process of removing air (or oxygen) from a container (usually a bag) to reduce its size and keep food fresh.
 By removing air from the bag, you reduce the chance of the food going stale or bad, meaning you can store it for longer.
-It’s a very straightforward process and all you’ll need is a vacuum sealer, vacuum sealer bags and the bread you would like to store.
+It’s a very straightforward process and all you’ll need is a vacuum packer, vacuum sealer bags and the bread you would like to store.
 Make sure the bags you choose are the correct ones for your equipment or you may run into issues whilst using the machine.

 Which Types of Bread Can you Vacuum Seal?